lovexyn0827/MessMod/README.md

 ##### `/repeat <times> <feedbacks> ...`

-Repeat executing a command for given times, the argument can be used to indicate if the feedback of the command is output.
+Repeat executing a command for a given number of times, the argument `<feedback>` can be used to indicate if the feedback of the command is enabled.

 ##### `/ride <passengers> <vehicle> <force>`